armory/docs/content/en/docs/spinnaker-install-admin-guides/authn-github.md

 ---
 title: Configuring GitHub OAuth for Spinnaker
+linkTitle: GitHub OAuth for Spinnaker
 weight: 900
 ---

-This post will show you how to configure GitHub and Spinnaker to use GitHub as an OAuth2 authenticator.
+This post describes how to configure GitHub and Spinnaker to use GitHub as an OAuth2 authenticator.

 ## Requirements: